Spreckelsville Beach

 The names of the individual beaches that make up Spreckelsville Beach, in order from west to east (see map below) are: Camp One, Sprecks Beach (aka Euro Beach), Lobster Cove, Sugar Cove and Baby Beach.

 At the east end, Sugar Cove and Baby Beach are separated by shoreline features and access roads, and these days each is typically considered distinct from catch-all “Spreckelsville Beach.”
-I’ve written about each of them in their own article.
-(Sugar Cove is still in development.)
+I’ve written about Baby Beach in its own article.
+(Sugar Cove article coming soon!)

 Camp One, at the other end of Spreckelsville Beach, is named for an old plantation camp razed to make way for the airport, and is literally at the end of the Kahului Airport’s main runway.
 Planes suddenly tear into the peaceful ambiance, barely overhead with their roaring jet engines.
 If you’re an airplane buff, you might really enjoy the unusual proximity – in fact, you’re so close to the planes here that the FAA has determined that kitesurfing actually has the potential to pose a danger to the airplanes, and is prohibited here.
 (Good info for kiteboarders considering where it is safe to launch in this area: Maui Kiteboarding Association website.)